 You can actually adjust your prices up or down – depending on the complexity of the client.

 So leaving the pricing for later allows you to match different clients to their corresponding prices.
-Since you quote a set price, time is irrelevant.Posting prices on your website undermines your value.
-Clients who value your solution will happily pay more than your hourly rate to fully solve their problem.
+Since you quote a set price, time is irrelevant.Posting prices of your #accounting services on your website undermines your value.
+Clients who value your solution will happily pay more than your hourly rate.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Final Thoughts to Posting Your Rates on Your Website